LakerShot/Fullstack-ReactTS-GraphQL-TypeORM-PostgreSQL-APP/README.md

 # How to use it ?

  - Create a Postgre Database and add your DB credentials to the ormconfig.json file
- - Create a file `.env` at the server of the project
+ - Create a file `.env` in a server folder

  ```
 .env file